- wradlib.georef.polar.spherical_to_centroids(r, phi, theta, sitecoords, proj=None)[source]#

 numpy.ndarray) – Array of azimuth angles containing values between 0° and 360°.
 The angles are assumed to describe the pointing direction fo the main beam lobe!
 The first angle can start at any values, but make sure the array is sorted continuously positively clockwise and the angles are equidistant.
 An angle if 0 degree is pointing north.

-sitecoords (a sequence of three floats) – the lon/lat/alt coordinates of the radar location
+sitecoords (sequence) – the lon/lat/alt coordinates of the radar location

 numpy.ndarray) – A 3-d array of bin centroids with shape(num_rays, num_bins, 3).
 The last dimension carries the xyz-coordinates either in aeqd or given proj.